NCFE Level 3 Entry to Uniformed Services suite

 • offer breadth and depth of study, incorporating a key core of knowledge

-• provide opportunities to acquire a number of practical and technical work-related skills.
+• provide opportunities to acquire a number of practical and technical work-related skills

 The objectives of these qualifications are to: